-We hope that the feedback will inform future developments and help underpin the success of the Diploma in Digital Marketing and Social Media.
-We wish colleagues at Cyprus College every success with the programme.
+We trust that the feedback will inform future developments and help underpin the success of the Diploma in Digital Marketing.
+We wish colleagues at CTL Eurocollege every success in developing the programme.

 Should the Cyprus Agency of Quality Assurance and Accreditation in Higher Education require any clarifications with regards to the points raised in the report, the EEC remains at the Agency's disposal.